 After this first internship, she recognized that she could integrate her excitement for education, psychology, and theatre into her post-graduation plans through theatre and arts therapy for children.

 Continuing on the human development track, she spent her junior year interning in an arts classroom at Chestertown’s Radcliffe Creek School— shadowing a class of 5-year-olds and another of 5th- and 6th-graders.

 When senior year hit, Kelly had a reprieve from the classroom, as she took the director’s seat for the production of Small Mouth Sounds, her Senior Capstone Experience (SCE) for the Department of Theatre & Dance.
 Chronicling the journey of six adults on a silent retreat, the mostly silent performance tracks the growth and healing that humans are capable of when they come together after a trauma.

 “In a world full of suffering and scary things, human connection is what allows us to truly heal,'' remarks Kelly.

 Upon crossing the finish line of her theatre thesis, Kelly was just toeing the starting line of the next—her human development SCE.
 Following research with local community theaters, she plans to incorporate the healing aspects of theater into their daily programs.

-Off the stage, she plans to attend graduate school next, still unsure of exactly what she’ll focus on.
-“I am very passionate about finding a way to make drama and creative arts therapy accessible to more kids,” Kelly says, “I don’t know exactly what that will look like yet, but I’ll find out.”
+“I am very passionate about finding a way to make drama and creative arts therapy accessible to more kids,” she says, “I don’t know exactly what that will look like yet, but I’ll find out.”